 - to establish, uphold and advance the standards of qualification, competence and conduct of those who practise chemistry as a profession

 - to serve the public interest by acting in an advisory, consultative or representative capacity in matters relating to the science and practice of chemistry; and

 - to advance the aims and objectives of members of the Society so far as they relate to the advancement of the science or practice of chemistry.

-- To cultivate skills and knowledge in the chemical sciences.
+Skills - to develop and cultivate skills and talent in the chemical sciences at all levels

-- To strengthen the voice of the RSC community.
+Community - to strengthen the voice of the Royal Society of Chemistry community

 Contact and Further Information